 Learn how to provide equal educational opportunities for children with limited English proficiency.
-In addition to learning the fundamentals of early childhood education, you will be prepared to teach early childhood concepts to elementary students in both Spanish and English.
+In addition to learning the fundamentals of early childhood education, you will be prepared to earn your TEA certification to teach early childhood concepts to elementary students in both Spanish and English.
 Fluency in Spanish is required.

-Become a certified teacher for elementary children.
-You will learn the fundamentals of teaching and learning while helping students’ development of social and emotional skills.
+You will learn the fundamentals of teaching and learning while helping students’ development of social and emotional skills as you prepare for the TEA certification exams.
 You will be guided as an ESL teacher to accommodate children from diverse backgrounds and who may not be native English speakers.

 Youth and Community Studies (YCS) prepares you to teach people of all ages in various settings beyond the classroom.
 You will be prepared to extend children’s education and development into other areas of their life.
 This major also offers an opportunity to become a certified teacher in English language arts, social studies, or physical education.

-Teach children the importance of staying active and healthy throughout the day.
-You will learn ways that physical activity can improve all aspects of childhood development.
-You will be prepared to empower youth with the skills, knowledge, habits, and desire to be physically active and to make healthy choices now and for the rest of their lives.
+You can work towards TEA’s Physical Education Teacher Certification (EC-12) through the Applied Movement Science or Youth and Community Studies majors.
+Through the Physical Education Teacher Education program, you will be prepared to empower youth with the skills, knowledge, habits, and desires to be physically active and to make healthy choices now and for the rest of their lives.